-Water features like shallow bird baths, fountains, ponds, streams, and sprinklers, help support local hummingbirds.
-Hummingbirds do not have knees—they can’t walk or crouch down into deeper bird baths, nor can they swim.
+Water features such as shallow bird baths, fountains, ponds, streams, and sprinklers help support hummingbirds.
+Since they don’t have knees, these birds can’t walk or crouch down into deep bird baths, nor can they swim.
 They prefer to wet their feathers by flying through falling water or gentle sprays, and often dart through wet shrubs for a quick “shower”.